 Support survivors of domestic violence by making a charitable gift during your lifetime or as a planned gift at the end of life.
 Under current federal tax laws, generous tax deductions are permitted for charitable gifts.
 Your attorney or tax advisor can best advise you on the method most suitable for you.

-If interested in including CASA as part of your planned giving, contact CEO, Sunshine Arnold, for the Tax ID and exemption certificate numbers.
+If interested in including CASA as part of your planned giving, contact CEO, Rane Herzek, for the Tax ID and exemption certificate numbers.
 The organization should be named as Citrus County Abuse Shelter Association for legal documentation.

 You may mail a check with your tax-deductible donation to: